 Susan Lovern is a Shareholder and Chair of the firm’s Commercial and Business Litigation Section.
 Her practice focuses on complex business litigation and appeals in state and federal courts as well as arbitration and mediation proceedings.
-She regularly advocates for businesses, hospitals and health systems, banks, and manufacturers in the areas of contracts, lease and warranty disputes, business torts, shareholder and non-compete agreements, class action defense, unfair competition, trade secrets, and fair dealership law.
+She regularly advocates for businesses, hospitals, health systems, banks, and manufacturers in the areas of breach of contract, lease and warranty disputes, business torts, shareholder and non-compete agreements, class action defense, unfair competition, trade secrets, and fair dealership law.
 Susan also represents clients in environmental and real estate litigation matters.
 Her appellate experience includes numerous published opinions and arguing cases before the Wisconsin Supreme Court and the Seventh Circuit Court of Appeals.

 Susan has been named a Wisconsin Super Lawyer® in the area of Business Litigation annually since 2010 and has been repeatedly selected as one of Wisconsin’s Top 25 Women Lawyers (2012, 2014-2018).
-She is recognized in The Best Lawyers in America® in the fields of Commercial Litigation and Environmental Litigation and was selected by The Best Lawyers in America® as "Lawyer of the Year" in Milwaukee for Litigation-Environmental (2014).
+She is recognized in The Best Lawyers in America® in the practice areas of Commercial Litigation (2016-2019) and Litigation - Environmental (2013-2019) and was named the Best Lawyers' 2014 Milwaukee Litigation - Environmental "Lawyer of the Year".
 Susan is a Fellow in the Litigation Counsel of America, a trial lawyer honor society, and also is a Fellow of the American Bar Foundation.
-In 2010, she was recognized as a “Woman in the Law” by the Wisconsin Law Journal for her representation of a defendant manufacturer in a $1 billion environmental cleanup action.
+In 2010, she was recognized as a “Woman in the Law” by the Wisconsin Law Journal for her work on behalf of a paper manufacturer in a $1 billion environmental cleanup action.
 She is AV Preeminent® Peer Review Rated by Martindale-Hubbell®.

-An active member of the bar, Susan serves on the Eastern District of Wisconsin Bar Association Board of Directors and co-chairs the Civil Committee.
-She served two terms on the Board of Directors of the Milwaukee Bar Association (“MBA”) and currently sits on the Courts Committee.
+An active member of the bar, Susan served two terms on the Eastern District of Wisconsin Bar Association Board of Directors (2013-2019) and co-chaired the Civil Committee.
+She also served two terms on the Milwaukee Bar Association Board of Directors and is a member of the Courts Committee.
 She is a past president of the Association for Women Lawyers, a 400-member specialty bar, and served on the AWL Foundation Board.
 In 2008-09, she served on the State Bar of Wisconsin’s Strategic Planning Committee.
 Additional professional memberships include the American Bar Association (Litigation and Appellate Sections), the Thomas E. Fairchild American Inns of Court (Program Committee), and the American Health Lawyers Association.

-In the greater community, Susan has served as Senior Warden of her church vestry, co-chaired the Stewardship Committee and currently sits on the Endowment Board.
+In the greater community, Susan serves on the board of Trustees of Funds and Endowments, Inc. She has served as Senior Warden of her church vestry, chaired the Finance Committee and currently chairs the Endowment Board.
 She is a past president of a Milwaukee chapter of P.E.O., an international philanthropic organization aimed at increasing educational opportunities for women.
 She also is a past vice chair of Vital Voices for Mental Health.

 - Obtained a seven-figure recovery for client in mediation of contract claim against environmental remediation company without litigation.